- carbidopa monohydrate

 A symptom complex resembling the neuroleptic malignant syndrome, including muscular rigidity, increased body temperature, mental changes and increased serum creatine phosphokinase, has been reported when anti Parkinsonian medication was withdrawn abruptly.
 Therefore patients should be carefully observed when the dose of carbidopa/levodopa combinations is abruptly reduced or discontinued, especially if the patient is receiving anti-psychotics.

-Periodic evaluation of hepatic, haematopoietic, cardiovascular and renal function are recommended during extended therapy.
+As with levodopa, periodic evaluation of hepatic, haematopoietic, cardiovascular and renal function are recommended during extended therapy.

 Impulse control disorders